Frustrating, isn’t it?

 Be that someone.

-If you can, make your first few lines controversial.
+If you can, use power words and make your first few lines controversial.
 When readers who are following the question get notified, they will receive a preview of your answer, and if the intro is intriguing, they are more likely to click through to find out more.

 Tip #4: Tag Your Competition